Tilea Campaign Part 29

 A Letter from Antonio Mugello to the most noble Barone Iacopo Brunetti, Regent of Verezzo

-As I wrote unto my beloved Lord Lucca (may he sit beside Morr in the garden of eternal summer) to impart what little I had learned of events throughout Tilea, so humbly I send this missive to you.
+As I wrote unto my beloved Lord Lucca (whom I earnestly hope is seated beside Morr in the garden of eternal summer), imparting what little I had learned of events throughout Tilea, so humbly I send this missive to you.
 My love for Lord Lucca and my loyalty to Verezzo are now offered to you, noble lord, for you have been a faithful servant of the first and have become the guardian of the latter.

 This, of course, explains recent events, most obviously General Valckenburgh’s siege of Pavona.
-He must have been furious to be slandered in such a way – angry enough to lure him from his march north to face the vampires threatening every living soul in Tilea.
-I have heard some in Remas voice their confusion as to why Valckenburgh did not complete what he had begun at Pavona, for Guidobaldo’s actions and subsequent lies were no less than a declaration of war, but (if you will allow me to offer mine own humble opinion) the answer seems clear to me.
-While we, who have suffered the loss of our dear lord at the Pavonan duke’s hands can feel only an enduring, righteous anger, General Valckenburgh personally suffered slander alone, and as his fury had time to subside (as ours can never do) he must have decided that the pursuit of satisfaction regarding what in another time would be a serious matter, seemed relatively petty in light of the great threat offered by the vampire duchess.
+And yet, despite an anger sufficient to lure him from his march north to face the vampires threatening every living soul in Tilea, he did not complete what he had begun.
+Considering Guidobaldo’s actions and subsequent lies were tantamount to a declaration of war, I have heard several Remans voice their confusion as to why Valckenburgh abandoned his retaliation, but – if you will allow me to offer mine own humble opinion – the answer seems clear to me.
+While we, who have suffered the loss of our dear lord at the Pavonan duke’s hands can feel only an enduring, righteous anger, General Valckenburgh personally suffered only slander, and as his fury had time to subside (as ours can never do) he must have decided that the pursuit of satisfaction regarding what in another time would be a serious matter, seemed proportionately petty in light of the great threat offered by the vampire duchess.

 By your leave, noble Barone, I will attempt to address these concerns, and more, in turn.

-It is now commonly known in Remas that the ratto uomo are once again stirring in Tilea, what with Lord Alessio’s army discovering several entrances to huge tunnels north of the Trantine Hills, and even sighting verminous forces marching above ground.
+It is now commonly known in Remas that the uomini ratto are once again stirring in Tilea, what with Lord Alessio’s army discovering several entrances to huge tunnels north of the Trantine Hills, and even sighting verminous forces marching above ground.
 I cannot know what was said in the official missives, nor even if much more detail was contained therein, but enough Reman soldiers marching with Lord Alessio have sent word to their families and friends for the news to have spread.
-Perhaps unsurprisingly, knowing the cowardly nature of the ratto uomo (unless amassed in great strength) those forces fled back into the tunnels to avoid giving battle.
+Perhaps unsurprisingly, knowing the uomini ratto’s cowardly nature (unless amassed in great strength) those forces fled back into the tunnels to avoid giving battle.
 Yet, the fact that they are openly active has begun to cause considerable consternation in a city with a somewhat chequered history of dealing with the verminkind.
-It has long been presumed in Tilea that ratto uomo always lurk in the shadows, whispering manipulative lies, stealing valuables, sewing discord and disease.
-Some say that all those who dwell within a city’s walls are never more than two dozen yards from a rat-man!
+It has long been presumed in Tilea that rats lurk in the shadows, whispering manipulative lies, stealing valuables, sewing discord and disease.
+Some say that all those who dwell within a city’s walls are never more than two dozen yards from a rat!
 But it has been many a decade since verminkind have marched in strength within sight of men rather than concealed underground or in barren places while embroiled in their interminable civil wars.

 Mugello’s letter is continued after the following story …